-Your PHI may be used and disclosed by your physician, our office staff and others outside of our offices who are involved in your care and treatment for the purpose of providing health care services to you.
-Your PHI may also be used and disclosed to pay your health care bills and to support the operation of your physician's practice.
-Following are examples of the types of uses and disclosures of your PHI that your physician's office is permitted to make.
+Your PHI may be used and disclosed by your physician, our office staff, the pharmacy and others outside of our offices who are involved in your care and treatment for the purpose of providing health care services to you.
+Your PHI may also be used and disclosed to pay your health care bills.
+Following are examples of the types of uses and disclosures of your PHI that we are permitted to make.
 These examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by our office.

 Treatment: We will use and disclose your PHI to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with another provider.
 We will also disclose PHI to other physicians who may be treating you.
-For example, your PHI may be provided to a physician to whom you have been referred to ensure that the physician has the necessary information to diagnose or treat you.
+For example, a physician treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
+In that scenario, your PHI may be provided to a physician to whom you have been referred to ensure that the physician has the necessary information to diagnose or treat you.
 In addition, we may disclose your PHI from time-to-time to another physician or health care provider (e.g., a specialist or laboratory) who, at the request of your physician, becomes involved in your care by providing assistance with your health care diagnosis or treatment to your physician.

 Payment: Your PHI will be used and disclosed, as needed, to obtain payment for your health care services provided by us or by another provider.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services we recommend for you such as: making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
-For example, obtaining approval for a hospital stay may require that your relevant PHI be disclosed to the health plan to obtain approval for the hospital admission.
+For example, obtaining approval for a hospital stay or surgery may require that your relevant PHI be disclosed to the health plan to obtain approval for the hospital admission or procedure.

-Health Care Operations: We may use or disclose your PHI in order to support the business activities of your physician's practice.
+Health Care Operations: We may use or disclose your PHI in order to support our business activities.
 These activities include, but are not limited to, quality assessment activities, employee review activities, training of medical students, licensing, fundraising activities, and conducting or arranging for other business activities.
+For example, we may review PHI to determine if there are ways that we can improve the quality of care we deliver to you.
 We will share your PHI with third party "business associates" that perform various activities (for example, billing services) for our practice.
 Whenever an arrangement between our office and a business associate involves the use or disclosure of your PHI, we will have a written contract that contains terms that will protect the privacy of your PHI.
 We may use or disclose your PHI, as necessary, to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 We may use or disclose your demographic information and the dates that you received treatment from your physician, as necessary, in order to contact you for fundraising activities supported by our office.
+However, you have the right to opt out of any fundraising communications.